How to Stop a Panic Attack: Practical Ways to Calm Anxiety and When to Seek Professional Help

 Research increasingly supports what many of us intuitively know; being in nature is good for us.
 Studies show that time spent outdoors can reduce stress, lower blood pressure, enhance mood, improve sleep, and even boost immune functioning (Frumkin et al., 2017).
 In one meta-analysis, exposure to green spaces was associated with lower levels of cortisol, the stress hormone, and better overall mental health (Twohig-Bennett & Jones, 2018).

 But it’s not just green spaces that are healing.
 Blue spaces, such as oceans, rivers, and lakes, offer uniquely soothing benefits.
 Research has shown that proximity to water can significantly reduce psychological distress and improve well-being (White et al., 2010).
-There’s something about the sound of waves, the vastness of the horizon, and the color
+There’s something about the sound of waves, the vastness of the horizon, and the color palette of sea and sky that resets our nervous system in ways a screen or city park simply can’t.

 Immersion in the Senses